Celebrate the luck of the Irish with these easy and delicious St. Patrick’s Day recipes.

 A ‘full Irish’ is a versatile thing.
 Everyone has their own version of this traditional recipe that’s more of an experience than a meal.

-If that sounds like a long list, it is.
 Clear some room in your stomach for this one, you’ll need the space.

 It’s a very flexible dish, and this recipe gives lots of options if you want to get adventurous with your spuds.